Kobie Flowers joined Brown, Goldstein & Levy in October, 2016, after managing his own small firm in Washington, DC.

 - D.C.
 Circuit Judicial Conference, Member

-- National Association of Criminal Defense Lawyers, Diversity Committee
+- National Association of Criminal Defense Lawyers, (member of multiple committees and task forces)

 - In April 2017, Kobie taught cross-examination skills at the Bronx Defenders in New York City.
 The Bronx Defenders is one of the premier public defender offices in the United States.
 Kobie joined some of the best criminal defense attorneys in private practice and public service to teach “Cross Better: Advanced Skills for the Experienced Practitioner.”